Overview of Joseph Smith's Translations

 "These fragments date to between the third century B.C.E. and the first century C.E., long after Abraham lived."

 "None of the characters on the papyrus fragments mentioned Abraham’s name or any of the events recorded in the book of Abraham.
 Mormon and non-Mormon Egyptologists agree that the characters on the fragments do not match the translation given in the book of Abraham, though there is not unanimity, even among non-Mormon scholars, about the proper interpretation of the vignettes on these fragments."

-We have written about the Book of Abraham on the site a lot, and if you're looking for much more detail I recommend the following two write-ups that go into the issues with the Book of Abraham:
+We have written about the Book of Abraham on the site a lot including two lengthy overviews that cover both the translation of the Book of Abraham and what we can learn from the text itself, but if you're looking for more material I recommend the following two write-ups that go into the issues with the Book of Abraham:

 The Book of Abraham in 1,000 Words: This is a quick blog post of just 1,000 words the explains the problems with the Book of Abraham along with the two apologetic arguments commonly used which are the idea of a lost scroll along with the catalyst theory.